mhulse/wp-utils/README.md

 ## Usage:

+Inspect the code.
+Use what you like.
+Questions?
+Feel free to [file an issue](https://github.com/mhulse/wp-utils/issues/new?title=Feedback%20for%20you%20%E2%80%A6&body=I%20just%20wanted%20to%20say%20%E2%80%A6). :smile:

 More information coming soon.

-**Note:** Where you see `NS` in the code, replace that with your pseudo-namespace of choice. :smile:

 ---